 - Organ function

-While cats can get the amino acids from vegetable protein sources, two issues arise:
+While cats can get certain amino acids from vegetable protein sources, two issues arise:

 - Vegetable protein doesn’t contain enough taurine to cover cats’ needs